OlegMathProg/SprE_ngin_E_2_D/README.md

 4. Fast_UI        : working with UI/UX elements
 5. Fast_Scene_Tree: scene object manager
 6. Fast_SIMD      : some SIMD powered routines
-7. Fast_Threads   : working with threads(in particular, implementations of multi-point variants of some functions from other modules)
+7. Fast_Threads   : working with threads(in particular, implementations of multi-threaded variants of some functions from other modules)

 Screenshots:
    1. Game mode: multithreading, SIMD, 100000 sprites